The articles I’ve published elsewhere include:

 This Idaho Parent Prefers Teachers to Laptops was published online in the Living in Dialogue blog and discusses the common education “reform” law insanity we were all experiencing but with an Idaho flavor.
 Students Come First, Putting Students First, StudentsFirst – question is, is “the plan” best for our kids, our communities, and our country?

-This NOT YET PUBLISHED essay, DRAFT Assessing the Cornerstone of US Education Reform is worth reading when you have time to contemplate how reform movements and political actions have changed the foundational principles of education in the U.S.
+SOON TO BE PUBLISHED: Assessing the Cornerstone of US Education Reform is worth reading when you have time to contemplate how reform movements and political actions have changed the foundational principles of education in the U.S.

 Without knowledge of the history of American education, the country is at risk of repeating past failures and not recognizing or comprehending the political forces chipping away at its educational foundation.
 Worse yet, the country risks the loss of guiding principles upon which it once stood.
 Historical knowledge is essential to assessing and assuring that American values remain the cornerstone of future education reforms.